My current employer must have read my last post because I’ve enjoyed ALL of my meal breaks this past week.

 When the Doctor is a Jerk

-The doctor of the day was one of those who feels it is necessary to remind the nurses that she is God Almighty, and we’re just some shit on her shoe.
+The doctor of the day was one of those who feels it is necessary to remind the nurses that she is God Almighty and we nurses are just some shit on her shoe.
 What fun.

 But all of that was the set-up.
 I’ve seen this behavior from doctors before.
 They lure you in with friendliness only to smack you down and put you in your place later, usually in front of your patient.